jsnrth/featurator/README.md

   }
 end

-# Will raise a Featurator::FeatureNotDefined error
+# Will raise a Featurator::FeatureNotDefined error -- I think it still makes
+# sense to blow up if an undefined feature is run.
+I would find it surprising
+# if something like that were ignored.
 features.run(:nope) { :nothing }
 ```